RushiModi/RushiModi/README.md

 - 👋 Hi, I’m @Rushi
 - 👀 I’m interested in Software Engineering, Astronomy, and sports.
-- 🌱 I’m currently a software developer who loves to learn new skills and increase my knowledge base. if(Knowledge)
+- 🌱 I’m currently a software engineer who loves to learn new skills. if(Knowledge)
       {
         return Power;